 Home Page Example One

-Engaging staff with vibrant images helps get them engaged in the content.
-With this example, you can see that they have opted to give the site a name “The Hub.”
-This helps with the identity of the intranet site and positions what the site is all about.
+In the intranet example below you can also see that they have opted to give the site a name “The Hub.”
+This helps with developing an identity for the intranet site and positions what the site is all about.
 Clear navigation links drill down into key departments and areas of information allowing staff to find what they’re looking for quickly and easily.
 In this example, they have the latest company news clearly positioned below the main intranet banner, which then leads on to other key announcements, links and information.
+And the box style of layout clearly delineates the key information items.

 Home Page Example Two